Why Owner’s Title?

 - State, local, and federal authorities can obtain a lien on a home in cases where the owner has failed to pay taxes.
 If the owner sells the home without settling the tax lien, the tax authority can legally get the new homeowner to pay the original homeowner’s back taxes.
 And if the new homeowner fails to comply, they could lose their new home.

-Don’t let any of this scare you, though.
-It’s easy to protect yourself from these types of mistakes, fraud, and other complications related to obtaining a clear title to property.
+It’s easy to protect yourself from these types of mistakes, fraud, and other complications related to obtaining a clear title to a property.
 It’s why you need title insurance.
+Title insurance protects YOU if someone challenges the title to your property because of title defects that were unknown when you purchased your home.
 It protects your claim to your property from potential problems caused by irregularities that may have occurred in the past.

 We all need insurance because the unexpected happens.
-The good news is that title insurance is one of the most affordable forms of insurance—with a relatively low, one-time premium–that protects you against legal problems that could cost you tens of thousands of dollars, not to mention the possible loss of your home from the day of settlement, into the future.
+Owners title insurance is just like any other insurance, you hope you will not need it, but it is invaluable if you do.
+The good news is that title insurance is one of the most affordable forms of insurance—with a relatively low, one-time premium–that protects you against legal problems that could cost you tens of thousands of dollars, not to mention the possible loss of your home, from the day of settlement, into the future.